Chainlink-Blockmagic/blockshield-contracts/README.md

 # Deploy steps
 1. Deploy Vault in Ethereum Sepolia
+  - Send 5 LINK tokens to Vault
 2. Deploy TokenRWA in Ethereum Sepolia
   - Set USDC Ethereum Sepolia address: `0x1c7D4B196Cb0C7B01d743Fbc6116a902379C7238`

+3. Create a one Function Subscription in Chainlink [here](https://functions.chain.link/) and use same network used to deploy **TokenInsurance** contract
+  - Create the subscription (copy subscription ID)
+  - Add LINK funds in the correspondant network
+  - Add Consumer: send the **TokenInsurance** contract address (can be added later)

-3. Deploy TokenInsurance in Polygon Amoy
+4. Deploy TokenInsurance in Polygon Amoy
   - To use the `AggregatorV3Interface` to retrieve the last price for `USDC/USD` on *Polygon Amoy*, the address is: `0x1b8739bB4CdF0089d07097A9Ae5Bd274b29C6F16`
+  - Send 5 LINK tokens to TokenInsurance

 Interact with TokenInsurance
-4. Execute following methods:
+5. Execute following methods:
   - updateSenderCrossChainProperties() to provide CCIP needed attributes
     ```bash
     { _destinationChainSelector: 16015286601757825753, _linkAddress: 0x0Fd9e8d3aF1aaee056EB9e802c3A762a667b1904, _transferTokenAddress (USDC): 0x41E94Eb019C0762f9Bfcf9Fb1E58725BfB0e7582 }